Efficient Symbolic Execution of Software under Fault Attacks: Our Method

 \subsection{Baseline Symbolic Execution}

+Our new symbolic execution algorithm is implemented as an extension of KLEE~\cite{KLEE08}, which is a widely used symbolic execution engine for C/C++ programs built on the intermediate representation (IR) of the popular LLVM compiler~\cite{LLVM04}.
+Specifically, if we ignore the highlighted lines (3-4, 15, and 22) in Algorithm~\ref{alg:baseline}, then it describes the \emph{baseline} symbolic execution procedure as implemented in KLEE.
+Thus, in the remainder of this section, we closely follow the description used by KLEE and other symbolic execution tools~\cite{CUTE05,SAGE12}.

-Without the highlighted lines (3-4, 15, and 22), Algorithm~\ref{alg:baseline} shows the baseline procedure as implemented in various symbolic execution tools including KLEE~\cite{KLEE08}.
-Starting from the initial program state $s_0$, it conducts a depth-first-search (DFS) of the program paths using the recursive function \textsc{Explore}.
-At each step, \textsc{Explore} picks an instruction $inst$ that may be executed at the current state $s$, computes the next state $s'$, and invoke \textsc{Explore} on $s'$ recursively.
-Let $\pi = s_0, s_1, \ldots, s_n$ be an execution trace.
-During symbolic execution, $\pi$ is stored in a state stack $S$, and is leveraged to systematically explore all possible execution traces.
-For each execution trace, a concrete program input is computed.
-This is useful because, if program $P$ has a safety violation, the input will be able to produce it.
+As shown in Line~1 of Algorithm~\ref{alg:baseline}, starting from the initial state $s_0$ of the program $P$, the recursive function \textsc{Explore}$(s_0)$ performs a depth-first-search (DFS) of the feasible program paths.
+At each step, \textsc{Explore}$(s)$ picks an instruction $inst$ that can be executed at the current state $s$, computes the next state $s'$ (Lines~8 and~11), and invokes \textsc{Explore} on $s'$ recursively (Lines~9 and~12).

+Let the execution path be $\pi = s_0, s_1, \ldots, s_n$.
+During symbolic execution, $\pi$ is stored in the state stack $S$, which in turn is leveraged to explore all execution paths systematically.
+After the procedure finishes executing an execution path (Lines~13--15), it computes a program input.
+This is useful because, if the path ends with a safety violation, the program input will be able to reproduce the violation.